 We are ...

 We seek to follow Jesus Christ and to keep Christ at the center of our lives.
 We look to Christ as the ...

 Together with Rev. Dr. Shelley Best, our friends at Redeemer’s AME Church in Plainville, and others our joint work to understand and eradicate racism is ongoing.
 We last gathered by Zoom on Thursday, April 22 at 7 PM. to discuss the film "Cooked: Survival by Zip Code."

 Salisbury School, the Church of Christ, Congregational UCC of Norfolk, and the Norfolk Historical Society have announced the placement of a Witness Stone to honor James Mars on May 1st, 2021 on the day the State of Connecticut proclaimed James Mars Day. f you could not be part of this important day honoring one of Norfolk's most extraordinary residents, you can join in virtually below.
 Special guests included Jahana Hayes, Kevin Witkos, Maria Horn, Dennis Powell (Berkshire NAACP) and the Rev. Cleo Graham (current pastor of the church in Hartford that Mars helped found).

 Join the Green Team in writing postcards to support environmental and climate change action!
 We have topics, addresses, and scripts for issues from auto emissions, to pipelines, to land conservation.
 We have postcards and stamps (or you can use your own).
-We got together on Zoom on Tuesday April 20 at 5 p.m. to write postcards.
-But it certainly can, and should, continue.
+This effort stated back in April 2021, but is continuing with new campaigns.
+Contact the church for instructions on how to join in.

 If you drive by the church you will notice that the steeple now rests securely on the ground, thanks to a lot of hard work by our Gifts and Finance Team and a very skilled set of crane operators.
 Now we can begin to shore up the supporting structure.
 The fund raising effort for this major project continues.